Jonathan2251/lbd/source/llvmstructure.rst

   Pattern match for ADDiu instruction and IR node add

+.. _llvmstructure-dag:
 .. graphviz:: ../Fig/llvmstructure/DAG.gv
+   :caption: Pattern match for ADDiu instruction and IR node add in detail

 From DAG instruction selection we mentioned, the leaf node must be a Data Node.
 ADDiu is format L type which the last operand must fits in 16 bits range.